 Number 6 – Show, Don’t Tell

-The Show, Don’t Tell method of writing is when the writer is able to create a picture in the reader’s mind, to get away from the repetition of such empty words like went, big, or said.
+The Show, Don’t Tell method of writing is when the writer is able to create a picture in the reader’s mind.
+This type of writing gets away from the repetition of empty words like went, big, or said.

 Number 7 – Conversation